-Over 7 years ago, I started this blog as a way to stay “up to date” in nutrition as I was landing my first job as an RD in a poor economy.
+Over 10 years ago, I started this blog as a way to stay “up to date” in nutrition as I was landing my first job as an RD in a poor economy.
 I fell in love with the blog community and have found this to be such a rewarding activity.
-I hope to inspire, teach, and humor those nutrition and health guru’s out there, and in the process, to form some great friendships and to learn a thing or two, too!
+In 2018, I started a podcast, Dietitians Dish, with my good friend and fellow RD, Gina Forster.
+We hope you tune in!
+We hope to inspire, teach, and humor those nutrition and health guru’s out there, and in the process, to form some great friendships and to learn a thing or two, too!

 Disclaimer: I am a dietitian, not a perfect person or consumer.
 I sometimes struggle with my weight and body image like a lot of people.
 While this is something I strive to better, I do believe health is about much more than weight or inches but about happiness and balance, and achieving a person I love and admire.